trzsz/trzsz.github.io/tssh.md

   PromptSelectedIcon = 🍺

   # Auto set terminal title after login.
 It will not be reset after exiting.
 Please set PROMPT_COMMAND in local shell.
+  # Set this to rtt to display the current connection RTT in the title (e.g. server 12ms).
   SetTerminalTitle = yes

   # Use `ssh -G` to evaluate OpenSSH config, including `Match` blocks.
   UseOpenSSHConfig = yes

+  # Enable fuzzy host selection for partially matched destinations.
+  # This option is enabled by default.
+When enabled, tssh displays a selection menu for possible matching hosts.
+  FuzzyHostSelection = yes
   ```

 ### Comments of Config